iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___2.0.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.netcompany.smittestop_exposure_notification 1 reviews"/>
 </p>

+> Absolutely horrendous design that you need to open the app to force it to check for exposures.
+I can't believe something as essential as this app doesn't work in the background all the time, on all unmodified Android phones.<br> :date: __2020-12-02 21:32:09__

 > Netcompany....
 Created this APP.
 8 people were alerted of whom 6 were testers and 2 their mothers.<br> :date: __2020-11-29 22:31:43__

 > I can see number of keys checked and number of matches in Google menu, but not in the app.
 Furthermore, after recent update it stopped checking.
 It gives "checking" notification, but last checked time is shown two days ago.
 I suspect something is severely broken there.<br> :date: __2020-11-24 19:40:28__